Climate Corps® US Hosts

 Climate Corps Fellowships are 10-12 weeks between May and September.
 The exact weeks are flexible, depending on the host’s and fellow’s schedule.

-What is EDF’s process for ensuring a diverse pool of candidates for Climate Corps?
+What is EDF’s process for ensuring candidates from a wide range of backgrounds apply?

 How many companies have hosted a Climate Corps Fellow?